Better Records with Charts and Applets

 Another way to monitor your overall control is to find the total percent of your readings that fall within your target ranges.
 Once a week, add up the total number of readings you have recorded and circle all the readings above your target range in one color and all the readings below your target range in another color.
 Divide the number of readings outside your range by your total readings to get your percentage.
 A good goal is to stay within your target range 75% of the time without having severe lows.

-If you take 4 readings a day for a week, you end up with 28 overall readings.
-If 4 of these readings were outside your target range, you would divide 4 by 28 to get .14(14%).
-This means that 86% of your readings were within your target range.
+If you check 4 times a day for a week, you end up with 28 overall readings.
+If 4 of these readings happen to be outside your target range, you would divide 4 by 28 to get 0.14 or 14% of your readings.
+This means that 86% of your readings are within your target range.

 Many people use a logbook to record and track their blood sugar readings.
 One problem with standard logbooks is that they lack sufficient space to fill in everything that affects your blood sugar.
 An enhanced logbook improves the traditional logbook by enabling other important data.
 If you choose to use a logbook, always look for patterns, but understand that logbooks may not be as useful as charts for finding causes and solutions.
 Here are some tips for using logbooks to improve your control: